 - Write the key concepts, ideas, or phrases.

 - What is the gist of the article?

-Check out these additional resources for summarizing.
+Check out these additional blog posts for summarizing.

 Using Animated Shorts to Teach Summarizing – Free printables help students evaluate the animated short.